ivanmota/IgugaChecksumUtility/docs/en-US/IgugaChecksumUtility.md

 ```

 ### -CcList
-Used with the parameter SendEmailNotification, sets the cc list mail addresses
+Used with the parameter SendEmailNotification, sets the cc list email addresses

 ```yaml
 Type: IgugaMailAddress[]